azinke/MPU60x0/readme.md

 # Inertial Measurement Unit (IMU)

-The current library is based on the `PMU60x0` IMU from `InvenSense Inc.`.
+The current library is based on the `PMU60x0` IMU from `InvenSense Inc`.
 Developped around the `GY-521` DIY module, this library is tested with the MPU6050 chip.